 There is a lovely pool, spa, coffee shop, salon and barber and a warm and welcoming reception lounge with a cozy fireplace.
 Just wandering around admiring its original facade, asking yourself if walls could talk, your room may be one of the many with the name of the celebrity who actually stay in there!
 If feeling thirsty for some libations head over to the Old English Tap Room, built-in 1941.
 For a real treat and some of the hotel’s hidden gem, make your way to the bottom level to The Wine Cellar & Martini Bar.

 They serve deliciously crafted cocktails and local wines as well as international brands by the glass.
 However, the evening would not be completed without booking a reservation at The Century Room, for an intimate and imaginative California Cuisine dinner.

 Voted Most Romantic Restaurant by the Santa Maria Sun

-One tip if fine dining isn’t in the plan – the Old English Tap Room will accommodate a full-service meal crafted from restaurant menu as well as small bites.
+One tip if fine dining isn’t in the plan – the Old English Tap Room will accommodate a full-service meal crafted from the restaurant menu as well as small bites.
 They also have a happy hour menu and an outdoor patio with a flat-screen to enjoy your favorite sports.